itsAR-VR/kalmscript1/README.md

 `NEW_RESPONSE_COLOR` sets the background color applied to the **Reply Status** cell when a contact replies.
 The default is `red` but you can change it to any valid Sheets color name or hex value.

+`AutoSendEnabled` is a script property that controls whether follow-ups are sent automatically.
+Clicking the outreach button sets it to `TRUE`.
+You can disable auto-sending anytime from **Project Settings → Script properties** by setting `AutoSendEnabled` to `FALSE`.

 ## Basic Usage

 1. In your spreadsheet create columns titled **First Name**, **Last Name**, **Email**, **Status**, and **Reply Status**.